//this is the mailchimp popup form //ShareThis code for sharing images

 Furthermore, since NFTs are still relatively new compared to other crypto-currencies, the applications and consequently their future value is limitless.
 Therefore, helping your employees start building their NFT portfolios now could turn out to be a great financial decision for their futures since no one knows what any of these assets could be worth in the future.

 Of course, it is worth mentioning that NFTs, like crypto in general, are a bit of a polarizing subject.
 Some people love them despite their volatility and others want nothing to do with them.
-Hence, it would be best to check if the employee you’d like to gift one to is in one camp or the other.
+Hence, it would be best to check if the remote employee you’d like to gift one to is in one camp or the other.

 4. Virtual Team Building Activities